Golden Temple: Influence on contemporary era Sikhism

+The complex has come to be understood as the headquarters and principal shrine of the Sikh religion.
+Despite Sikhism officially admonishing the practice of pilgrimage, an exception has been made for the Golden Temple, owing to the practice of singing religious hymns within its premises on a constant basis.
+It is visited for both sightseeing and religious reasons.

-Singh Sabha movement
+Singh Sabha and Akali movements

 The Singh Sabha movement was a late-19th century movement within the Sikh community to rejuvenate and reform Sikhism at a time when Christian, Hindu and Muslim proselytisers were actively campaigning to convert Sikhs to their religion.
 The movement was triggered by the conversion of Ranjit Singh's son Duleep Singh and other well-known people to Christianity.
 Started in 1870s, the Singh Sabha movement's aims were to propagate the true Sikh religion, restore and reform Sikhism to bring back into the Sikh fold the apostates who had left Sikhism.
 There were three main groups with different viewpoints and approaches, of which the Tat Khalsa group had become dominant by the early 1880s.
 Before 1905, the Golden Temple had Brahmin priests, idols and images for at least a century, attracting pious Sikhs and Hindus.
 In 1890s, these idols and practices came under attack from reformist Sikhs.
 In 1905, with the campaign of the Tat Khalsa, these idols and images were removed from the Golden Temple.
 The Singh Sabha movement brought the Khalsa back to the fore of gurdwara administration over the mahants (priests) class, who had taken over control of the main gurdwaras and other institutions vacated by the Khalsa in their fight for survival against the Mughals during the 18th century and had been most prominent during the 19th century.